bluenviron/mediamtx/README.md

   * `rtsp_sources{type="rtmp",state="idle"}` is the count of rtmp sources that are not running
   * `rtsp_sources{type="rtmp",state="running"}` is the count of rtmp sources that are running

-* A performance monitor, compatible with pprof, can be enabled with the option `pprof: yes`; then the server can be queried for metrics with pprof-compatible tools, like:
+* A performance monitor, compatible with pprof, can be enabled with the parameter `pprof: yes`; then the server can be queried for metrics with pprof-compatible tools, like:
   ```
-  docker run --rm -it --network=host golang:1.14 go tool pprof -text http://localhost:9999/debug/pprof/goroutine
+  docker run --rm -it --network=host golang:1.15 go tool pprof -text http://localhost:9999/debug/pprof/goroutine
-  docker run --rm -it --network=host golang:1.14 go tool pprof -text http://localhost:9999/debug/pprof/heap
+  docker run --rm -it --network=host golang:1.15 go tool pprof -text http://localhost:9999/debug/pprof/heap
-  docker run --rm -it --network=host golang:1.14 go tool pprof -text http://localhost:9999/debug/pprof/profile?seconds=30
+  docker run --rm -it --network=host golang:1.15 go tool pprof -text http://localhost:9999/debug/pprof/profile?seconds=30
   ```

 ### Full command-line usage